 The broad shape of this type of acoustic guitar enables it to produce a bold and balanced sound with powerful low-end and bright trebles.
 These features make it the best choice for bluegrass, country, and rock players.

 Due to its high volume ceiling, it is a perfect choice for aggressive strummers and flat-pickers.
 But this is not the best fingerstyle guitar type.

 This petite sized acoustic guitar was extremely famous in the late 1800s.
-Though Parlor guitars disappeared by 1950s but still some people love to use these guitars.
-Some popular guitar brands like Ibanez, Fender and Washburn still manufacture Parlor guitars.
+Though Parlor guitars disappeared by the 1950s but still some people love to use these guitars.
+Some popular guitar brands like Ibanez, Fender, and Washburn still manufacture Parlor guitars.

 This compact style acoustic guitar features a small overall length along with an elongated body.
 The standard nut width makes it an ideal choice for all styles of playing.

-Parlor guitar offers focused, light and well-balanced tone with less bass and more midrange emphasis.
+Parlor guitar offers a focused, light, and well-balanced tone with less bass and more midrange emphasis.
 The guitar provides boxy sounds that are great for vintage players.
-It has great attraction for slide, folk and blues players.
+It has a great attraction for slide, folk, and blues players.
 Naturally, they are quieter as compared to big acoustic guitars.

 Their petite size makes them an excellent choice for small players and children.
 It is easy to hold, play and carry.
 But it is not recommended to tone purists as they don’t have a wide dynamic range.

 A concert acoustic guitar is a small type available on the market nowadays.
 It is also known as ‘O’ sized guitar.
 In terms of design, it is similar to Dreadnought and classical guitars with a bit small and narrow body with 13.5 inches width.